[Guest post on Vancouver written by Caroline from the travel blog Searching El Dorado]

 Like us, Caroline is passionate about travelling.Visit her blog searching el dorado!

 If you would like to explore more of British Columbia take a look at our article on a Whistler getaway.
-And check out our articles on Canada for more.
+To discover more about the country, check out our other blog articles on Canada.
+You can also read our more personal accounts on Canada from our September and October world tour newsletters.